 What can I use instead of chickpeas?

-I believe any other type of legume would do, although I haven’t personally tried it yet.
+I believe any other type of legume would work well, although I haven’t tried it yet.